-

 Connecting the Dots…Find And Act on Your Local Impacts

 Different individuals across the country are documenting the ongoing attacks on US institutions and our democracy.
 Legislators are running away from public events, but we have a solution to that problem.
-Public meetings are made available under state Sunshine laws that make open mics available for most any (respectful) comments.
-We can use the sources…
+Public meetings are made available under state Sunshine or Open Meetings laws that make open mics available for most any (respectful) comments.
+We can…

 -